miriamposner/digital_storytelling_adobe_premiere/digital_storytelling_with_adobe_premiere_pro.md

 You can move your title track around the same way as you did a video layer.

-You can read more about titles, including how to make animated titles, [here](https://creativecloud.adobe.com/cc/discover/article/easily-add-animated-titles-with-premiere-pro?locale=en) (rel=undefined target=undefined).
+You can read more about titles, including how to make animated titles, [here](https://creativecloud.adobe.com/cc/discover/article/easily-add-animated-titles-with-premiere-pro?locale=en).

 # 20 Add an audio track